radiodan/radiodan-client.js/docs/usage/overview.md

 Other commands are non-determinative __(?)__, for which there is no consistent response.
-In these cases, the promise is resolved when the command has been accepted as valid, but you will need to listen for the relevant events to see the effect the command has had on the system.
+In these cases, the promise is resolved when the command has been accepted as valid, but you will need to listen for the relevant [events](#events) to see the effect the command has had on the system.

-__insert examples here__

 ## Invalid Commands